euphi/euphi.github.io/_posts/2018-03-31-ArduinoESP8266-multipleTasks.md

 ```

-So..if new MQTT data arrives while WS2812FX does it calculations they are handled, when the line `delay(1)` is called.
+So..if new MQTT data arrives while WS2812FX does it calculations, they are handled, when the line `delay(1)` is called.
 So this call returns **after** the `HomieNode::handleInput()` returns.

 However, my `handleInput()` [implementation for the ESP_Homie_WS2812FX libray](https://github.com/euphi/ESP_Homie_WS2812FX/blob/35b656dd58c573bf2b75a3b433441a4679e4cbb2/src/WS2812Node.cpp#L63)